korekbekas/vvanelslande.github.io/_pages/vvctre/plugins.md

 #### vvctre-plugin-make-all-settings-in-quick-settings-persistent

-Makes all the settings in Quick Settings persistent.
+Loads all settings in Quick Settings from settings.json when vvctre is starting and saves all settings in Quick Settings to settings.json when vvctre is closing.
 Only loads and saves settings that are in settings.json.

 Creator: [vvanelslande](https://github.com/vvanelslande)
 [Source Code](https://github.com/vvanelslande/vvctre-plugin-make-all-settings-in-quick-settings-persistent) | [Download Windows Build](https://github.com/vvanelslande/vvctre-plugin-make-all-settings-in-quick-settings-persistent/releases/download/1.0.0/vvctre-plugin-make-all-settings-in-quick-settings-persistent-1.0.0-Windows.7z) | [Download Linux Build](https://github.com/vvanelslande/vvctre-plugin-make-settings-persistent/releases/download/1.0.0/vvctre-plugin-make-all-settings-in-quick-settings-persistent-1.0.0-Linux.7z)